corpustalk/Readability_seminar_PolyU_2025/README.md

 This is the repository for the readability seminar at PolyU, March 2025.

+**For a brief introduction to readability**

+- See "2024 外语与外语教学 AlphaReadabilityChinese.pdf"
+- See "Readability Formula.docx"

+***

 **For the English part**

 - See Readability_Seminar_PolyU_Leo.pdf for the Python code and documentation.